What Are Workers Compensation Benefits?

 An example of this is where a worker applies for a promotion but does not win the role and suffers a psychiatric injury as a result (for example, the worker becomes depressed).
 If it is shown that in rejecting the worker's application for promotion, the employer has acted in a reasonable manner, then the worker is not entitled to claim workers' compensation benefits for their psychiatric injury.
 To read more about this, click on the following link: WorkCover Queensland: pure psychiatric injury claims by workers.

-Common law damages claims for pure psychiatric injury are most often quite complex.
-This is because to succeed in such a claim, it is necessary for the worker to prove that it was reasonably foreseeable by the employer that the worker was, on the balance of probabilities, likely to suffer a diagnosable psychiatric injury as a consequence of the work stress (or stressors) that are said to have caused the injury.
+It costs nothing for to evaluate your claim by chat, email or phone and can untangle the complexity for you.
+Don't be afraid to ask!
+Common law damages claims for pure psychiatric injury are quite complex claims in most cases.
+This is because to succeed in such a claim, it is necessary for the worker to prove that it was reasonably foreseeable by the employer that the worker was, on the balance of probabilities, likely to suffer a diagnosable psychiatric injury as a consequence of the work stress or stressors that are said to have caused the injury.

-This can be very difficult, as often by the time the employer is placed on notice that the work stress is impacting on the worker's psychiatric state, the injury has already occurred.
-Similarly, in cases of co-worker bullying and harassment, often supervisors are not made aware of the bullying occurring until it is too late and the injury has already been sustained.
+This can be very difficult, as often, by the time the employer is placed on notice that the work stress or stressors are impacting on the worker's psychiatric state, the injury has already occurred.
+Similarly, in cases of co-worker bullying and harassment, often supervisors are not made aware of the bullying occurring until it is too late and the injury has already occurred.

 Compensation claims for Industrial Deafness